 More so, on a clear, cool night in Rome, under a thousand stars, with a 100-piece orchestra, the Three Tenors: Pavarotti, Carerras, and Domingo, sang Puccini’s “Nessun Dorma” with the precision of one voice, and the power of a hundred.
 The end result was a thunderous finale, unlike anything heard before or since.
 If you listened closely, you could hear God’s applause in the midst of the standing ovation.

 That performance was the secular musical version honoring God’s creative gift, blessing a rare few.
 Handel’s “Messiah” is obviously the spiritual equivalent.
-Rembrandt’s “Prodigal Son”, and Michelangelo’s “Creation of Man” on the Sistine Chapel Ceiling” are Art’s equivalent expression of God’s creative gifts, on display through humanity.
+Rembrandt’s “Prodigal Son”, and Michelangelo’s “Creation of Man” on the Sistine Chapel Ceiling” are Art’s equivalent expression of God’s creative gifts.